-Engaging with communities, particularly one that is emerging is difficult for government.
+Engaging with communities, particularly one that is emerging, is difficult for government.
 Understanding of the needs of open government in civil society has grown over the period.
-Civil society was consulted on how they would like to engaged to develop the third Action Plan and we worked harder to access a broader cross section of the community to develop this Plan.
-Albeit from a low base, the approach taken to develop the third Plan was more inclusive, it started earlier, had more resource and DIA assisted SSC to access much improved digital tools in comparison to the first two Plans.
-A more concerted effort in social media, an expanded Expert Panel and greater focus on relationships also supported the Plan development process.
-OGPNZ has a regular presence in social media now, where previously there was not.
+Civil society was consulted on how they would like to be engaged to develop the third Plan 2018-20 and we worked hard to access a broader cross-section of the community to develop this Plan 2016-18.

+The approach we took to develop the third Plan 2018-20 was more inclusive, though starting from a low base.
+We started earlier, had more resource and DIA assisted SSC to access much-improved digital tools in comparison to the first two Plans.
+A more concerted effort in social media, an expanded EAP and greater focus on relationships also supported the Plan development process.
+OGPNZ has a regular presence in social media now.
 The work to engage with civil society in open government will continue through SSC and DIA without the need of a commitment in the next Plan.